jmettraux/aachen/src/qaa__casting.md

 : Casters may temporarily accumulate more CP than their CP max.

 from HPs
-: As an instant action, casters may at any moment convert one or more of their remaining HPs to CPs.
+: As an instant action, casters may convert one or more of their HPs to CPs.

+from ELs
+: As an instant action, casters may incur one Exhaustion Level to gain 2d4 CPs.

 from CON
-: As an instant action, casters may turn 1 `CON` point into 1d8 CPs.
+: As an instant action, casters may turn 1 `CON` point into 2d8 CPs.

 <!-- RETURN -->